LabKey/labkey-ui-components/README.md

 made to the `yarn.lock` file as you are doing development.
 Generally, this file in the `glass-components` repository should not have references to any `@glass` packages.
-If there are references, use `yarn list` to examine the full set of dependencies and find where differing versions of one of the `@glass` pacakges are being included.
+If there are references, use `yarn list` to examine the full set of dependencies and find where differing versions of one of the `@glass` packages are being included.